-Looking forward to this year those who have been to Méribel before will note that the Alpine Race programme has not changed this year.
+Looking forward to this year, those who have been to Méribel before will note that the Alpine Race programme has not changed from last year.
 You can look forward to 3 days of Downhill, followed by a packed morning of Super G and Super Combined with the Slalom element of that competition taking part on the Méribel Stade that evening.
-And then at the end of the week we run the Floodlit Parallel Slalom on Thursday (with the exciting Sponsors’ Team Slalom that evening) and on the Friday the final event is the Giant Slalom (followed by the ultra-competitive Sponsors’ Giant Slalom) completing a packed week of Championship races.
+At the end of the week we run the Floodlit Parallel Slalom on Thursday (with the exciting Sponsors’ Team Slalom that evening) and on the Friday the final event is the Giant Slalom (followed by the ultra-competitive Sponsors’ Giant Slalom) completing a packed week of Championship races.
 Another exciting Championships are in the offing.